bkuhn/talks/LibrePlanet-2014/copyleft-future.markdown

       + so subtle that few see it.
       + Of course, RMS saw this way back when he wrote GPLv2: &ldquo;preferred form of the work for making modifications to it&rdquo;.

-+ And those who do perceive it differently.
++ &hellip; but many who do perceive it differently.

 # So, raise your hands: